a-gcvc/eKosarica/README.md

   5. Prototyping through Mockups.com

 ## Additional info
-This was my first time working on analysis and prototyping :)
+Learning about User experience and User interface was interesting and this was my first time working on analysis and prototyping :)
-Learning about User experience and User interface was interesting.
 To conclude, my biggest lesson was: "DOCUMENTATION IS THE MOST IMPORTANT PART OF THIS 'mini project'".